We have identified the following categories of risks that you should be aware of when thinking about your DeFi investments:

 For this reason, we recommend a non-custodial wallet - as this means that only you have access to your funds.
 Although some users prefer to deal with complicated private keys, we (and many others) prefer the guardian model to ensure you always remain in control, even if someone steals your device.

-For exchanges, using a decentralised exchange (DEX) gives you greater control of your assets, preventing them from being locked up.
+For exchanges, using a decentralized exchange (DEX) gives you greater control of your assets, preventing them from being locked up.
 You can also use crypto on-ramps, such as Moonpay and Sendwyre, to have your newly-purchased crypto sent directly to your wallet.

 As well as being aware of common attack vectors, such as random messages encouraging you to send your crypto to an address to earn free rewards, users also need to watch out for certain scams that can take place even on well-known DeFi platforms.